keningsun/keningsun.github.io/_pages/about.md

 I am a senior student in Northwestern Polytechnical University （985&211 project）

-My research interests lie in the general area of transportation systems, particularly in travel behavior analysis（aka human mobility） and advanced transportation infrastructure，car-following model in traffic flow theory
+My research interests focus on transportation system analysis, particularly in travel behavior analysis and infrastructure network analysis.
+Moreover, I am really fasinated with using the emerging technology like machine learning and big data to figure out the solutions for transporation problems.

 My Experience
 ======